Southern Yakutia (Sakha)

 “Then why did you leave?”

 Yeremenko shrugged.
-“Israel is a beautiful country all right.
+“Israel is a beautiful country, all

-It is a place where nature is jealously guarded than anywhere else I know of,
+right.
+It is a place where nature is more jealously guarded than anywhere else

-better than anywhere else I can think of.
-That notwithstanding, I can’t pretend
+I know of, better than anywhere else I can think of.
+Notwithstanding that, I

-that the way of life of the people over there doesn’t frighten.
-You will find
+can’t pretend that the way of life of the people over there doesn’t frighten me.

-anger and hatred all around you all the time, even though you and I know that
+You will find anger and hatred all around you all the time, even though you and

-the purpose of life is to nurture joy, which involves those aspects of humanity
+I know that the purpose of life is to nurture joy, which involves those aspects

-that enrich the soul.
-How then do you expect a man to enrich his soul in a
+of humanity that enrich the soul.
+How then do you expect a man to enrich his

 “Hmm!
 Hatred and anger!”
 Boris mused.